 "I feel nervous all the time.
 I have too much to do, and I feel so overwhelmed."

 "I'm having a hard time making friends.
 I don't feel like I fit in, but I'm not sure why."

-"Something terrible happened to me when I was young.
+"Something happened to me when I was young.
 I need to talk to somebody about it."

-"I can't seem to get over my mother's death.
+"I can't seem to get over a family death.
 It's affecting school and everything else."

 "I've been experiencing discrimination and am unsure how to cope with it."

 FAST FACTS ABOUT COUNSELING & PSYCHOLOGICAL SERVICES:

-- Services are provided at NO ADDITIONAL COST to matriculated, full-time undergraduate KU students.
+- Services are provided at NO ADDITIONAL COST to enrolled, full-time undergraduate KU students.

 - Services are CONFIDENTIAL.